Return to School 2021-22

 The use of shared microwaves/kitchen space is once again permitted.

-Where it is absolutely necessary, we are able to have occasional visitors, including parents, come into the school.
+Where it is absolutely necessary, we are able to have occasional visitors, including parents, come into the school for essential purposes only.
+CIS has said that anyone coming onto the school premises must self screen, and provide proof of vaccination with ID.
 An advance appointment with the member of staff being visited will be required.
 Visitors will need to complete the self-screen using the school tool and to wear a medical mask while on the school premises.
 A medical mask will be provided by the school if needed.
 All self-screening will need to be verified by the front office before a visitor enters the school property.
 Complete restrictions on visitors have been eased but we are being asked to limit visitors to the site as much as possible.

 We will continue optimizing air quality in classrooms and learning environments through improving our ventilation systems.
 Ventilation is a key element in the multiple protective strategies to support healthy and safe learning environments for students and staff.